lisa-lumos/Snowflake/06-data-loading.md

 - Can use split command in Linux to partition large files

 Semi-structured:
-- Supported semi-structured data formats: JSON, Avro, ORC, Parquet, XML
+- Supported semi-structured data formats: JSON, Avro, ORC, Parquet, XML (preview)
 - The VARIANT data type imposes a 16 MB size limit on individual rows.
 - Use the STRIP_OUTER_ARRAY file format option for the COPY INTO command to load the records into separate table rows.
 - Extract semi-structured data elements containing “null” values into relational columns before loading them; or, set the file format option STRIP_NULL_VALUES to TRUE when loading it.